mlalexander/digitalframeworks-summer2019/class2/assignment2.md

 tk | tk | tk | tk | tk | tk | tk

-*You actually have to collect 5 datapoints from your proposed dataset -- this is just an example*
+*You actually have to collect 5 datapoints from your proposed dataset -- this is just an example.
+You should have five rows of data in your proposed database.*